-Going to University and living in halls is an exciting time for students.
-You will find you’re probably rushed off your feet attending lectures, making new friends and finding your way around campus!
-And in most cases you probably forget about switching that light off!
+Living in halls is an exciting time - you'll be rushed off your feet attending lectures, making new friends and finding your way around campus and probably forget about switching that light off!

 Don’t overfill the kettle

-There are some times in life when you just need a cup of tea.
-Don’t waste your time by overfilling the kettle with more water than you need.
-As the guys below know, 200ml is plenty of water for a single cuppa and it’ll boil in no time.
-You can use the time you’ve saved to start that reading you’ve been putting off.
-Or more realistically to browse Facebook aimlessly!
+There are some times in life when you just need a cup of tea, and 200ml is plenty of water for a single cuppa and it’ll boil in no time.
+You can use the time you’ve saved to start that reading you’ve been putting off, or more realistically to browse Facebook aimlessly!

 When things get chilly, instead of turning up your radiator just put on a jumper or a nice jacket like the suave gentlemen to the right.
-A jumper adds a whopping 3 degrees of warmth to your body and often makes you look even more stylish (caution: this does not apply to Christmas jumpers).
+A jumper adds a whopping 3 degrees of warmth to your body and often makes you look even more stylish.
+Warning: this does not apply to Christmas jumpers!

 - Wash your clothes at 30 degrees

-- Cook together - saves energy, money and is nice and sociable too
+- Cook together - saves energy, money and is sociable too!

-- Defrost your freezer when you get a build-up of ice – it makes it run more efficiently
+- Defrost your freezer when you get a build-up of ice to make it run more efficiently